heyimdan/schema_vibes/RENDER_DEPLOYMENT_GUIDE.md

 # 🚀 Deploy Schema Vibe Check to Render

-This guide will walk you through deploying your Schema Vibe Check application to Render.
+This guide will walk you through deploying your Schema Vibe Check application to Render with persistent storage.

 ## 📋 Prerequisites